containers/youki/tests/rust-integration-tests/runtimetest/README.md

 This package must be compiled as a statically linked binary, as otherwise the rust compile will make it dynamically link to /lib64/ld-linux-x86-64.so , which is not available inside the container, and thus making the binary not usable inside the container process.

 **Note** that the dynamically linked binary does not give a `segmentation fault` or similar error when tried to run inside the container, but instead gives `no such file or directory found` or `executable not found` error, even though the executable exists in the container.
-This made this tricky to debug correctly when originally developing, so if you decide on chaing the compilation or configuration of this , please make absolutely sure that the changes work and do not accidentally break something.
+This made this tricky to debug correctly when originally developing, so if you decide on chaining the compilation or configuration of this , please make absolutely sure that the changes work and do not accidentally break something.

 you can use